 It’s that time of year again when we just can’t resist sharing our take on home decor trends.
 At least for now, 2015 seems to be all about color, from Pantone’s Color of the Year Marsala to the continuing gray trend for every room of the home.
 There isn’t anything quite like decorating a home and making it your own.
+You shop furniture by room, and piece by piece it all comes together.
 Although I must admit there are times that I feel like I would love to have the chance to start a fresh at a new house and install a completely different vibe.
 I guess there is no harm in looking, I’ve just been checking out a realtor Vancouver!
 As you’ll notice there’s something for everyone in this years color trend reports.
 We love the many ways nature is finding its way into interior spaces and most of all we’re captivated and inspired by the fabulous watercolor textiles that seem to be everywhere we look.
 Here are a few of our favorite home decor trends for 2015.

 It is often said “first the runway, then the showroom.”
 So, our look at top home decor trends for 2015 begins here with a long flowing dress from Emilio Pucci’s Spring 2015 Ready-to-Wear Collection.
 Note the color and the dreamy watercolor look.

 Pantone’s Color of the Year 2015 Marsala is an earthy yet elegant hue inspired by the wine it’s named after.

 From runway to room … it’s easy to add a bit of Marsala’s rich look with a leather chair and hand-woven rug.
 A well placed rug can be a really effective way of adding a bit of spice to your liviing space, and you might want to have a look at somewhere like Bazaar Velvet official if you’re looking for a nice new decor item for your living room.